beep39/pyllmchat/README.md

 Custom variables can be registered with <code>chat.reg_var</code> to inject dynamic information into context.

-<code>chat.prompt</code> also uses template and can be used to extract information about character state/intentions.
+<code>chat.prompt</code> supports same template format and can be used to extract information about character state/intentions.

 <code>chat.emotion</code> can be used to clasify emotion of character response.